mintedreward/heartmail/rxc-app/db/friends.md

 [The Press and the Public](https://www.thepressandthepublic.com).
 Videos about the pandemic.

-[Max Igan | The CrowHouse](https://thecrowhouse.com).
+[Max Igan](https://thecrowhouse.com).
+The CrowHouse.
 Spiritual leader who escaped the tyranny of Australia.

 [ThriveOn](https://www.thriveon.com/).
 Kimberly Carter Gamble and Foster Gamble.

 [Awaken with JP](https://awakenwithjp.com).
 It's funny because it's true.

 [David E. Martin](https://www.davidmartin.world/).
 Dr. David Martin knows who he is.
 And he’s here to show others how to remember what it means to put humanity into the human experience.

+[Catherine Austin Fitts](https://home.solari.com).
+The Solari Report.
+Money, markets, and COVID.

+[Maria Ryan](https://www.drmariaryan.com).
+Be passionate and give back.